LenkaOrincakova/ParkMeApp/README.md

 •	Any fixes if the cars are parked wrong (not in the lines)

-•	Any needed information about the car (plates, type of car)
+•	Any needed information about the car (plates)